 EU discrimination legislation

-There are a number of European Directives dealing with inequality and less favourable treatment which may have an impact on recruitment and selection, including the following:
+European Directives dealing with inequality and less favourable treatment which may have an impact on recruitment and selection in the UK include:

 - Equal Treatment Framework Directive (2000/78/EC)